 - a.
-Do not wean CPAP pressure below 5 cm H2O or interrupt CPAP within the first 24 hours of therapy. - 2.
-Infants < 34 weeks CGA who require noninvasive respiratory support should be started on CPAP at ≥ 5 cm H2O.
+Do not wean CPAP pressure below 5 cm H_2O or interrupt CPAP within the first 24 hours of therapy (other than alternating from mask to prongs.) - 2.
+Infants < 34 weeks CGA who require noninvasive respiratory support should be started on CPAP at \ge 5 cm H2O.